Customer Loyalty & Rewards

 • Requires resources (such as CRMs and marketing) to maintain engagement with customers between purchase decisions

-• Ranks and their associated rewards must be carefully considered, as well as make sense and appear valuable to customers
+• Carefully consider ranks and their associated rewards, ensuring that they make sense and appear valuable to customers.

 Back to top